SoloveyMaria/community/README.md

 ### Getting preprocessed data

-You can either visit the link here https://zenodo.org/record/7565938#.Y9FHVxzMJhE and download or follow the below.
+You can either visit the link here https://zenodo.org/record/7565938#.Y9FHVxzMJhE and download manually or follow the below commands.
 The downloaded files should be in the same directory as the notebook.

 ```cd community/```